timpiglowski/render-slitscan/README.md

   -r, --reverse
   -o ., --output-dir .
 Optional output directory
 ```

+- `input` is the path to the folder containing the PNG sequence
+- `width` will be the width of the finished image.
+Normally this is the same as all your source image's width
+- `height` is the height of each slice.
+The lower this value is, the better the "resolution" of the finished image will be.
+- `reverse` will reverse the building direction of the image
+- `output-dir` is used to set a different output path than the project folder
+Example: `python3 SLITSCAN.py -h`

 ## Notes
 - This app only supports PNG-images as input.
 Therefore it should be at the very end of your post-processing workflow.